dylanljones/cmpy/README.md

  [0 0 0 1 0]]
 ````

-The inlcuded models provide the method `hamilton_operator` to generate the
+The included models provide the method `hamilton_operator` to generate the
 `HamiltonOperator` for a specific particle sector or the full Hilber space, for example:
 ```python
 >>> from cmpy.models import SingleImpurityAndersonModel